 Why 1M65 May Not Be Enough For Retirement

-Reaching S$1 million in retirement savings is a significant milestone, for sure.
-However, retirement planning is not just about reaching a specific number, but about ensuring that your savings can support your desired lifestyle for two decades or more.
+Reaching S$1 million in retirement savings is certainly a significant milestone.
+But retirement planning is not just about reaching a specific number.
+It’s more important to ensure that your savings can support your desired lifestyle for two decades or more.

-Several trends suggest that S$1 million may no longer stretch as far as it once did.
+Several trends suggest that S$1 million may no longer take you as far as it once did.

 Longer Life Expectancy

-Singapore has one of the highest life expectancies in the world.
-According to official statistics, life expectancy is now around 83 years (85.6 years for females and 81.2 years for males), and many Singaporeans will live well into their late 80s or even 90s.
+Singapore has one of the highest life expectancies in the world: 85.6 years for females and 81.2 years for males as of 2026.
+Many Singaporeans may also live well into their late 80s or even 90s.

-If someone retires at 65 and lives until 90, their retirement savings must last 25 years.
+Say someone retires at 65 and lives until 90.
+Their retirement savings must last them 25 years.

-A commonly used guideline in retirement planning is the 4% withdrawal rule, which suggests withdrawing around 4% of your portfolio annually to make it last for decades.
+A commonly used rule of thumb in retirement planning is the 4% withdrawal rule, which suggests withdrawing around 4% of your portfolio annually to make it last for decades.

 Under this rule: